Q: Is it possible to "crossgrade" my POD Pro to a Bass POD Pro?

 A: No. There is no harmonizing/pitch shifter patch to download into the Pod Pro.

-A: Please review the cab models.pdf file below for reference.
+A: Please review the cab models.pdf file for reference. cab models.pdf

 Q: How do I check the Firmware/EPROM version of my POD Pro?